BeanieODM/beanie/docs/tutorial/state_management.md

         state_management_replace_objects = True
 ```

-With this setting activated, when one attribute of the nested object is changed, the whole object will be overriden:
+With this setting activated, when one attribute of the nested object is changed, the whole object will be overridden:

 ```python
 i = Item(name="Test", attributes={"attribute_1": 1.0, "attribute_2": 2.0})